refelix/network_3d/readme.md

 If you develop your own functions to quantify the edges and you want to visualize this quantity, make sure it is either a float or a list of floats with the same length as the coordinates.

 ### Interested in more 3D network analysis?
-Currently I am waiting for two scientific publications on the analysis of cellnetworks in bone to be accepted.
+Currently I am waiting for two scientific publications on the analysis of cell networks in bone to be accepted.
 As soon as this is the case I will make my currently private repository public.
 In the mean time you can have a look at [my thesis](edoc.hu-berlin.de/docviews/abstract.php?lang=ger&id=42041).
 If you use this code for scientific work, I would be delighted if you check if my publications are already accepted and acknowledge them in your own work.